jedi2light/ZNTU-CourseWork-ChatBot/README.md

 ```

 # Deployment on Microsoft Windows (7, 8, 10)
+1. Just run `db-bootstrap.bat` in project directory, this script will copy `./chat-database.sqlite3` into `%APPDATA\Chatbot` by itself.
-1. Place pre bootstrapped DB located at `./chat-database.sqlite3` into `%APPDATA%\ChatBot`.
+2. (OLD SOLUTION) Place pre bootstrapped DB located at `./chat-database.sqlite3` into `%APPDATA%\ChatBot`.
 If directory does not exist, you need to create it.

 # Sample Usage
 Take a look at [Sample Usage](SAMPLE_USAGE.md).